-A third area of prior art related to the present invention includes all devices designed to be applied to one of the surfaces of the spine.
-Such devices include all types of plates, struts, and rods which are attached by hooks, wires and screws.
+A third area of prior art related to the present invention provides all devices designed to be applied to one of the spinal motion and so are different from the present 50 surfaces of the spine.
+Such devices include all types of and screws.
 These devices differ significantly from the present invention in that they are not inserted within the disc space, and furthermore do not intrinsically participate in supplying osteogenic material for the fusion.

 Therefore, with these devices where permanent spinal immobilization is desired an additional surgery consisting of a spinal fusion performed by conventional means or the use of supplemental methylmethacrylate cement is required.
-Such devices applied to the spine, but not within the disc space, would include the following:
+60 Such devices applied to the spine, but not within the disc space, would include the following:

 U.S. Pat.
-No. 4,604,995 -STEPHENS-describing a "U" shaped metal rod attached to the posterior elements of the spine with wires to stabilize the spine over a large number of segments.
+No. 4,604,995-STEPHENS-describing a "U" shaped metal rod attached to the posterior elements of the spine with wires to stabilize the spine over a large number lumbar spine to be held in position by its shape alone and to block pressure across the posterior portions of the spinal column by locking the spine in full flexion thereby shifting the maximum weight back onto the patient's own disc.

 U.S. Pat.
-No. 2,677,369 -KNOWLES-describing a metal column device to be placed posteriorly along the lumbar spine to be held in position by its shape alone and to block pressure across the posterior portions of the spinal column by locking the spine in full flexion thereby shifting the maximum weight back onto the patient's own disc.
+No. 2,677,369-KNOWLES-describing a metal column device to be placed posteriorly along the 3

-Other devices are simply variations on the use of rods (e.g. Harrington Luque, Cotrel-Dubosset, Zielke), wires or cables (Dwyer), plates an screws (Steffee), or struts (Dunn, Knowles).
+Other devices are simply variations on the use of rods (e.g., Harrington Luque, Cotrel-Dubosset, Zielke), wires or cables (Dwyer), plates and screws (Steffee), or struts (Dunn, Knowles).